hannahhoanggg/c0723-code-solutions/es6-classes/es6-classes-quiz-notes.md

 - How do you declare a class?
   YOu declare a class by writing the name next to the class keyword on the first line of code.
 - How do you inherit from another class?
   You inherit from another class by the inheritance concept of a subclass which inherits the attributes and methods from the superclass.
+You can use the extend keyword.
 - Why would you want to inherit from another class?
   You want to inherit from another class to create a hierarchy of classes to promote code reuse, extend, and modify the behavior defined in other classes.
 - How do you add methods and properties to a class?